fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/solar-powered-laptop.md

 Now the PBP comes with a separate barrel-plug charging port, but most of the time I just charge it via it USB-C. This I do primarily for convenience; it’s simply one fewer piece of kit to carry around.
-I can charge thus charge the PBP with a standard wall-socket USB charger, a USB power bank, or any other USB power source.
+I can thus charge the PBP with a standard wall-socket USB charger, a USB power bank, or any other USB power source.

 Which is where the solar panel comes into play.
 Mine is a [28W charger